Archivoice/nnsvs-chinese-support/README.md

 * timelag_ffn.yaml: 268
 * timelag_mdn.yaml: 268

-Training will not work without setting up these values correctly
+Training will not work without setting up these values correctly.

 As of the current version, the hed includes tone flags available for altering the tone due to ENUNU's flag system, with a simple flag of `i` that ranges from i1 to i8, how the flags are assigned to different tones are completely up to you.